toastedsteaksandwich/toastedsteaksandwich.github.io/_posts/2025-04-30-Arbitrum-latency-game.md

 ## Intro

-Two days ago, Arbitrum [introduced a new transaction ordering policy called Timeboost](https://x.com/arbitrum/status/1912945720237367449).
+A few days ago, Arbitrum [introduced a new transaction ordering policy called Timeboost](https://x.com/arbitrum/status/1912945720237367449).
 Before Timeboost, transactions were ordered first-come-first-serve (FCFS), leading to searchers racing to minimize latency by fractions of a second to land their tx first to capture whatever MEV they've detected.
 This blog post details my experience in attempting to capture (long-tail) MEV and participating in this latency game.

 ### Background